Inbibo/adonisfx_docs/docs/maya/simple_setup.md

 ### Connect Sensors

-The process to connect and AdnSensor to an AdnRibbonMuscle is the exact same to the one followed for [AdnMuscle](#3-connecting-adnsensors).
+The process to connect and AdnSensor to an AdnRibbonMuscle is the exact same to the one followed [here](#connect-sensors).

 <figure>
   <img src="images/setup_ribbon_muscle_8.png">